Knockout: Navigating the Spring Season 2 Division Reset and the Chaotic Circus Event in April 2026

 Who the Game Suits

-Q: What happens during a Division reset in Knockout?
+Q: What happens to my Division rank at the end of a season in Knockout?

-A: During a Division reset, your competitive rank (Division) is reset, typically at the start of a new season like Spring Season 2.
-However, any rewards you earned from reaching specific Divisions in the previous season, such as Titles, Ice, or Spins, will remain in your inventory.
+A: Your Division rank will reset at the end of each season, as it did on March 29, 2026, for Spring Season 2.
+However, any rewards you earned from reaching specific divisions, such as titles, Ice, or Spins, will remain in your inventory.

 Verdict